 Warning: While Vuetify attempts to not cause any css collision as much as possible, there is no guarantee that your custom styles will not alter your experience when integrating this framework into your existing project.

 There are three ways in which you can install Vuetify.
 The first (and recommended) way is to utilize the vuetify-loader or what we call automatic A-la-carte.
-This will ensure that your application only uses the features and styles from Vuetify that are needed, significantly reducing your application's compiled size.
+This will ensure that your application only uses the features and styles from Vuetify that are needed, significantly reducing your application's compiled size and is setup you will see in a new vue-cli-3 project.
 Keep in mind, when importing from

 vuetify/lib, the necessary styles are automatically imported for you.

-If there is a reason you are unable to utilize the vue-cli-plugin package, you can manually install the vuetify-loader through your vue.config.js or webpack config.
+If there is a reason you are unable to utilize the Vue CLI 3 package, you can manually install the vuetify-loader through your vue.config.js or webpack config.
 For more information on manual installation, navigate to the A-la-carte page.

 You can also manually import individual components without the need for the vuetify-loader.
 This is considered manual A-la-carte.